 Also view our article: “Finding the Flavors, Spring in Sonoma County”

-Remarkably downtown Santa Rosa has not been inundated with tasting rooms like certain other towns in both Sonoma County and Napa County.
+Remarkably downtown Santa Rosa has not been inundated with wine tasting rooms like many other towns in both Sonoma and Napa County (rather the tasting rooms in Santa Rosa are focused on beer).
 With that said, there are numerous wineries located within the city limits – many in industrial and business park type locations.
 One wine tasting destination within the city of Santa Rosa worth checking out is Vintner’s Square located at 1301 Cleveland Ave (parallel to the 101 freeway, exit College Avenue).
 This is about a 15 minute walk from the nearest SMART Rail Stop at the corner of Dutton and Guerneville Road.

 Several wineries are located here including D’Argenzio Winery who earns bonus points because they also maintain a tasting room in Burbank (Los Angeles).
 During harvest sometimes you can watch grapes being processed in the winery on site.
 Not only can you wine taste in Vintner’s Square but you can also stop by Squire Cigars for a smoke, stop by a local juicery or and or a local brewery.